uyuni-project/tetra/README.md

 * `gjp init` a new project;
 * add sources to `src/<package name>` and anything else needed for the build in `kit/` in binary form (typically a copy of Maven and maybe some other dependency jars);
 * execute `gjp dry-run`, then any command needed to compile your software, then `gjp finish`;
 * execute `gjp generate-all`: gjp will look at changed files and Bash history to scaffold spec files and tarballs.
-You should already have working RPMs at this point;
-* execute `gjp download-maven-source-jars` or [some other command](#kit-sources) to add sources of binary dependency in `kit/`, if required by licenses.

 Done!

 ### How can that possibly work?

 With `gjp` you are not building all dependencies from source, just your package.
-Everything else is shipped already compiled with attached source files, which is much easier to implement and automate yet is enough to fulfill open source licenses and to have a repeatable, networkless build.
+Everything else is shipped already compiled with attached source files, which is much easier to implement and automate.
+Yet, it is sufficient to fulfill open source licenses and to have a repeatable, networkless build.
 See [MOTIVATION.md](MOTIVATION.md) for further information.

 ## A commons-collections walkthrough